methane/methane.github.io-src/content/posts/reduce-allocation-in-go-code.md

 ...
 ```

-I cannot reduce allocation from this change.
-But I can improve readability a lot.
+I couldn't reduce allocation from this change.
+But I could improve readability a lot.

 ### 4.6.
 Make two same function: for []byte and for string

 MySQL requires same escaping for binary and string.

 Sadly, since Go doesn't have "read only slice", converting between `string` and `[]byte` cause allocation and copy.
-Current compiler can optimize it only for very easy cases.
+Current compiler can optimize it only for very simple cases.

 So I've made mostly same two functions for `[]byte` and `string`.
 Generally speaking, duplicated code is evil.
-But `TEXT` and `BLOB` column may store very large data.
+But `TEXT` and `BLOB` column may store large data.
 I want to avoid allocating and copying large data.
 So I did evil.

 It reduces one more allocation.